Manual (English)

 1. All applicants must prepare their own academic project (do research on the French public courses and universities that fit their research project and career plan) which will be requested at the time of application.

-2. THE SCHOLARSHIP APPLICATION IS INDEPENDENT OF THE UNIVERSITY APPLICATIONS.
+2. APPLICATION FOR SCHOLARSHIPS IS INDEPENDENT OF APPLICATION FOR UNIVERSITIES.
 EACH UNIVERSITY AND EACH COURSE HAS SPECIFIC OPENING AND CLOSING DATES AND THE SCHOLARSHIP TIMETABLE DOES NOT NECESSARILY FIT WITH THE DIFFERENT ADMISSION DATES AT THE VARIOUS UNIVERSITIES.

 THEREFORE, WE RECOMMEND THAT EACH STUDENT AT MASTER’S AND DOCTORATE LEVEL PROPERLY INFORM THEMSELVES ABOUT THE APPLICATION DATES AND APPLY AT THE UNIVERSITIES AT THE SAME TIME AS THAT OF THE SCHOLARSHIP APPLICATION.

-For the ''Bachelor Universitaire de Technologie"-BUT, admissions are managed by the French Embassy together with the universities in France.
+For the ''Bachelor Universitaire de Technologie"-BUT, admissions are managed by the French Embassy together with the Assembly of Directors of University Institutes of Technology (ADIUT).

 3. Prepare your language level and certification, according to the requirements of the desired university.
 This level must be reached at the time of registration at the university (between February and May).